 What Causes Antibiotic Resistance?

 Antibiotic resistance can develop anytime antibiotics are used, even when they are prescribed and used appropriately.
-In fact, antibiotic resistance can stem from many sources and occurs naturally as microbes evolve.
-However, the misuse and overuse of antibiotics contribute to the problem of antibiotic resistance.
+In fact, antibiotic resistance can occur naturally as microbes evolve.
+The misuse and overuse of antibiotics can contribute to the problem of antibiotic resistance.

 Burden of Antibiotic Resistance

 Antibiotics have made many other medical advances possible, including transplants and cancer treatments.
-If antibiotics lose their effectiveness, we lose the ability to treat many diseases and perform routine surgeries.
+As antibiotics lose their effectiveness, we lose the ability to treat many diseases and perform routine surgeries.

 More than 1 out of 4 antibiotics prescribed in US outpatient settings are unnecessary.
 According to the US Centers for Disease Control and Prevention (CDC), antibiotic resistance threatens everyone.